melissamcewen/build-a-bot-workshop/README.md

 * I have a father, Maurice, who is an inventor
 * I do not like Gaston

-** what kind of questions would someone ask your character in order to get them to say those things? **
+**What kind of questions would someone ask your character in order to get them to say those things? **

 * What are your dreams?
 I yearn for adventure
 * What do you like to do?
 I love to read